Payyavula-Prashanthi/Product-Comparison-Table/README.md

 # Product-Comparison-Table
-In this task the items added to the cart can be compared with each other.
+In this task the items added to the cart can be compared with each other with some features.